Are you working out regularly and eating healthy but still not losing weight? This can be frustrating.

 I start my morning with 10,000 steps and exercise in the afternoon.
 If this feels like a lot to add in, think about where you can get in those steps – are there short journeys you can replace with walking?
 For instance, can you walk your children to school instead of driving?
 You can even pace around your kitchen whilst you wait for the kettle to boil – get creative!

-Medications and certain health conditions
+Medications and certain health conditions and stop you losing weight

 There are certain medications like steroids and medicines for diabetes such as insulin that will make you gain weight.